 Cytopyge- This part helps in eliminating all the undigested food.

-Cytoplasm- It consists of a jelly-like material that exists within ectoplasm.
+Cytoplasm- It consists of a jelly-like material that exists within the ectoplasm.

 Endoplasm- This particular part includes different granules like mitochondria, food vacuoles, nuclei, etc.